Accenture/mercury-nodejs/guides/CHAPTER-6.md

 ```

 In this example, the `ComposableLoader` will initialize the configuration management system,
-search and register4 available user functions into the event system.
+search and register available user functions into the event system.
 The default location
 of the system files is the "src/resources" folder.

 | File / bundle   | Purpose                                                                            |